Bill Neely (American football)

 William Daniel Neely Jr. (June 22, 1887 – May 16, 1965) was a college football player.

-Early years
+Early life

 William, Jr. was born on June 22, 1887, in Smyrna, Tennessee, to William Daniel Neely, Sr. and Mary Elizabeth Gooch.
 His father William died of sunstroke in 1900.
 His brother Jess Neely was a College Football Hall of Fame coach and captain of the undefeated 1922 Vanderbilt Commodores football team.

 Vanderbilt University

 He was a prominent end and halfback for Dan McGugin's Vanderbilt Commodores football teams.
 Bill also lettered for the Vanderbilt basketball team.

 Football

 1910

 He was captain of the undefeated and SIAA champion 1910 team, led as well by the likes of W. E. Metzger and Ray Morrison.
 That team managed a scoreless tie with defending national champion Yale.
 Neely recalled the event: "The score tells the story a good deal better than I can.
 All I want to say is that I never saw a football team fight any harder at every point than Vanderbilt fought today - line, ends, and backfield.
 We went in to give Yale the best we had and I think we about did it."
 Neely was selected for the College Football All-Southern team.